csb324/eleventy-obsidian-ninareth/notes/People/The Silver Halves/Magister.md

 From [[Eberron]], says he's had other people help him.
 Can also cast sending.

 Was part of [[Victoria Several]]'s family, for about 40 years, and was treated well.
-They found having a servant distatesful.
-As he gained sentience, the family enocurage his intellectual development, and gave him to option to stay as a partner.
+They found having a servant distasteful.
+As he gained sentience, the family encourage his intellectual development, and gave him to option to stay as a partner.
 Now acts independently and travels with Victoria due to choice, and loyalty.
 Not obligation.

 Did not have formal schooling in magic, [[Victoria Several|Victoria]]'s grandfather taught him.
 Dabbled in many forms, but specialized in dunamancy, especially gravity #mysteries